-- making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up - not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"

-- challenging behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts - educating pupils on why peer to peer abuse is unacceptable - the likelihood that girls are more likely to be victims and boys perpetrators - All staff should understand that even if there are no reports it does not mean it is not happening, it may be the case that it is just not being reported.
-As such, it is important if staff have any concerns regarding peer on peer abuse they should speak to their designated safeguarding lead (or deputy). - reporting concerns to the DSL who will seek advice from agencies and professionals including reference to the Safeguarding procedures as outlined by the local authority.
+- making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up - not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys" - challenging behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts - educating pupils on why child to child abuse is unacceptable - reducing barriers to enable pupils to have a safe space to allow children to speak openly or share their concerns - the likelihood that girls are more likely to be victims and boys perpetrators - understanding that even if there are no reports it does not mean it is not happening, it may be the case that it is just not being reported.
+As such, it is important if staff have any concerns regarding child on child abuse they should speak to the Designated Safeguarding Lead (or deputy). - reporting concerns to the DSL who will seek advice from agencies and professionals including reference to the Safeguarding procedures as outlined by the local authority.
 This will may a referral into the Police and Social Care.
 S. Anselm's School will consider and may apply the behaviour policy.
-S. Anselm's School will offer support to both victim and alleged perpertrator.
+S. Anselm's School will offer support to both victim and alleged perpetrator.

 Recognising that dismissing or tolerating such behaviours risks normalising them.
 Staff at S. Anselm's School must take a zero tolerance approach abuse.
+Staff should also be aware that when investigating / interviewing pupils claims of child on child abuse, it is strongly recommended that two members of staff from the Safeguarding team / SLT are present at all times.